mbreese/rtun/README.md

 ## Security

-RTUN relies on UNIX sockets as opposed to IP ports.
+RTUN relies on UNIX sockets as opposed to IP ports or user accounts.
 This is so that on the remote server, we don't need to open a public port.
 All security to access the reverse tunnel is managed through file permissions to the socket file.
 This way, the only way to access the local computer is through a file owned by you.
 If we opened an IP port, then anyone with access to the remote server would also be able to connect to your local computer (to send files or notifications).
 This way, without needing to setup yet another account or login, you can connect back to your local computer securely.
+You already authenticated with SSH, so why add another login to the mix?

 *Note: This all assumes you trust anyone that also has root access on the remote server, but if you can't trust root on the remote server, then you have bigger issues than protecting the socket file.*